andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 ### Example: Data Preparation for a Fruits Dataset: As Individual Collections

-In this example, a dataset of images of fruit are preprocessed into machine learning data, as follows:
+In this example, a dataset of images of fruit are preprocessed into machine learning ready data, as follows:

   1. The images for each type of fruit are in separate directories (i.e., apple, pear, banana).
   2. The labels for the fruit will are sequentially numbered (i.e., 1, 2, 3).
-  3. The images will be preserved as color images, but resized to (50,50)
+  3. The images will be preserved as color images, but resized to (50,50).
   4. The shape of the preprocessed machine learning data will be (50, 50, 3) for input to a CNN.

 In the example below, a separate collection is created for each type of fruit: